 Trauma Insurance provides financial support should you suffer a medical trauma that affects your life, such as a heart attack or spinal cord injury.
 In this case, you may receive a lump sum payment to help you with the costs of dealing with your trauma and day-to-day living, in the hope that you will return to work.
 Total Permanent Disablement Insurance (TPD) provides a single payment if you become permanently disabled and can’t work anymore.
 It’s something you may not automatically think about, but imagine how traumatic it would be if this happened to your main source of income and you were left with unpaid bills and living costs?
 Not to mention the added stress of your ongoing care and readjustment to life with a disability, mobility issues or communication problems.
 Insuring yourself against this and easing this transition by making a few key decisions now could save a lot of time and energy for you further down the road.

 Life insurance is a good source of protection from the real world impact of unexpected death or illness and you should consider all the options when comparing life insurance policies.
-In your research, it pays to compare policies across a variety of providers to find the cover that suits your stage in life.
+In your research, it pays to compare policies across a variety of providers to find the cover that suits your stage in life and situation.
 You should feel confident about having frank discussions about your health, ability to provide financial security to you, your family and their futures.
 Lastly, you should feel happy knowing that your loved ones are protected by a life insurance policy that considers their needs and affirms their importance in your life.
 With this added security, your family can enjoy life with a strong financial safety net around their futures.

 Needless to say, life insurance can be a difficult cover to understand at times.
 For that reason, comparethemarket.com.au has put together a helpful life insurance glossary to help you make sense of what it all means.